Lean 4.16.0 (2025-02-03)

 example : (sorry : Nat) = sorry := rfl -- fails

-However, this still succeeds, since the sorry
+However, this still succeeds, since the sorry is a single

-indeterminate Nat
+indeterminate Nat:

 def f (n : Nat) : Nat := sorry example : f 0 = f 1 := rfl -- succeeds